coders-info/modular-code/README.md

 # [Modular Code by Hypermodularity](https://www.coders.info/)

 From #clean ideas to code #smells ...
-Let's talk about The Pragmatic Development based on Hypermodularity
+Let's talk about The Pragmatic Development based on [HyperModularity](https://www.hypermodularity.com/)

 ## Code Expectations